awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 ## Working with parameter labels \(console\)<a name="sysman-paramstore-labels-console"></a>

-This section describes how to perform the following tasks by using the AWS Systems Manager console\.
+This section describes how to perform the following tasks by using the Systems Manager console\.
 + [Create a new parameter label \(console\)](#sysman-paramstore-labels-console-create)
 + [View labels attached to a parameter \(console\)](#sysman-paramstore-labels-console-view)
 + [Move a parameter label \(console\)](#sysman-paramstore-labels-console-move)